-Wellcare has a very inexpensive plan also.
+Wellcare has a very inexpensive plan, also.
 Their cheapest Part D plan comes in just shy of $13.

-Medicare Special Needs Plans
+Special Needs plans

 Institutionalized SNPs are for beneficiaries that reside in an institutional setting.

 Humana and Aetna round out the list.
-Both of their plans shown have a low maximum out of pocket.
+Both of their plans shown have a low maximum out-of-pocket.

 |Humana||$0||$3,450||HMO||Chronic or Disabling|